 Water is the principal factor limiting forage production on this site.
-This site is highly variable and is dominated by soils in hydrologic group B and C, with localized areas in hydrologic group D. Infiltration ranges from slow to very rapid.
-Runoff potential for this site varies from moderate to high depending on soil hydrologic group, slope and ground cover.
-In many cases, areas with greater than 75% ground cover have the greatest potential for high infiltration and lower runoff.
-An example of an exception would be where short-grasses form a strong sod and dominate the site.
-Areas where ground cover is less than 50% have the greatest potential to have reduced infiltration and higher runoff (refer to Part 630, NRCS National Engineering Handbook for detailed hydrology information).
+This site is dominated by soils in hydrologic group D. Infiltration ranges from slow to very slow.
+Runoff potential for this site varies from high to very high depending on ground cover (refer to Part 630, NRCS National Engineering Handbook for detailed hydrology information).

-Rills and gullies may be present, but should be small.
-Water flow patterns should be barely distinguishable.
-Pedestals are only slightly present in association with bunchgrasses such as bluebunch wheatgrass.
+Rills and gullies should not typically be present.
+Water flow patterns should be barely distinguishable if at all present.
+Pedestals are only slightly present in association with bunchgrasses.
 Litter typically falls in place, and signs of movement are not common.
 Chemical and physical crusts are rare to non-existent.
 Cryptogrammic crusts are present, but only cover 1-2% of the soil surface.